theak/stove/readme.md

 # Stove: Detect whether or not a light is on using openCV and optionally send values to Home Assistant
-Perfect for detecting whether or not a stove is on, or any other use case.
+Detect whether or not a certain colored light exists within a camera frame.
+E.g. if your stove has a light you can use this to detect the on state and send it to Home Assistant by mounting a camera above the light.

 ## First install requirements
 - pip3 install opencv-python hassapi [flask]